ucloud/terraform-provider-ucloud/examples/vpc/README.md

-# Load Balance Example
+# VPC Example

-The lb example launches load balance and  attach UHost instance.
-It also create rule for the load balance.
+The vpc example launches an VPC Peering Connection for establish a connection between multiple VPC.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html